Keyfactor/hashicorp-vault-secretsengine/README.md

 This will create a role called "hashiwebserver" that can be used to generate certificates for domains ending with " kftrain.lab".

+> [!NOTE]
+> Use "*" for the value in "allowed_domains" to allow issuing for any domain.

-These properties can also be set in the certificate template.
+These properties can also be set in the certificate template configured in Command.
 If they differ, the most restrictive setting is applied.

 ## Using the plugin